 If you are a business person, make it a habit to schedule your international calls upfront via email or WhatsApp, so you know when the call is coming in and from where.

-If these unknown international numbers call often, use a call blocking app to stop their nuisance.
+If these unknown international numbers often call, use a call blocking app to stop their nuisance.
 Some smartphones now come with the ability to block unwanted numbers.
-Check in your phone dialer app for this functionaility.
+Check in your phone dialler app for this functionality.

 Can You Block International Calls On Your Phone?

 There is no universal way to block international calls on your phone.
 However, some smartphone manufacturers have the feature built in as a custom feature.
 For example, Samsung’s One UI has that feature, so you can block international calls.

 Here is how to do it on a Samsung phone: